Is Intermittent Fasting Healthy? What You Need to Know

 What is Intermittent Fasting?

-Intermittent fasting (IF) refers to an eating pattern that alternates between periods of eating and fasting.
-Unlike traditional diets that focus on what to eat, intermittent fasting is more concerned with when to eat.
-The most common methods include the 16/8 method (fasting for 16 hours and eating within an 8-hour window), the 5:2 method (eating normally for five days and restricting calories for two days), and the eat-stop-eat method (24-hour fasts once or twice a week).
+Popular forms include time-restricted eating, such as the 16/8 method (fasting for 16 hours and eating during an 8-hour window), the 5:2 approach (eating normally for five days and limiting calories for two), and the eat-stop-eat method (24-hour fasts once or twice a week).

 Benefits of Intermittent Fasting